am1tyadav/teal/README.md

 __teal__ is a library of TensorFlow layers written for audio data preprocessing

+Easily create TensorFlow models for audio preprocessing and audio data augmentation:

-_No dependency other than TensorFlow_
+:heavy_check_mark: No dependency other than TensorFlow

+:heavy_check_mark: Computations for preprocessing and data augmentation can utilize GPU

+:heavy_check_mark: Online preprocessing and data augmentation

+:heavy_check_mark: Deploy preprocessing logic in production by using the saved preprocessing model - i.e. no need to re-implement preprocessing logic in production

 __teal__ is in very early stage and a _lot_ of work is to be done.
-Please feel free to reach out if you'd like to help out!! :)
+Please feel free to reach out if you'd like to help out!! :smile:

 ## Getting Started